 Small class sizes and high academic standards help produce exam results that place us amongst the highest performing schools in the South West.

-Year 7 pupils will study the following subjects:
+Pupils will study the following subjects:

 Mathematics; English; French; Biology, Chemistry and Physics (studied as ‘separate sciences’); Geography; History; Religious Studies; Art; Design and Technology; Drama; Food and Nutrition; Information Technology; Music; Physical Education and Games